DecLearn/declearn/docs/user-guide/fairness.md

 Group Fairness is one of the main families of approaches to defining fairness in machine learning.
-It applies to classification problems, and to data that can be divided into non-overlapping subsets, designated as sensitive groups, based on the intersection of one or more categorical attributes (designated as sensitive attributes) and (usually, but not always) the target label.
+It applies to classification problems, and to data that can be divided into non-overlapping subsets, designated as sensitive groups, defined by the intersected values of one or more categorical attributes (designated as sensitive attributes) and (usually, but not always) the target label.

 For instance, when learning a classifier over a human population, sensitive attributes may include gender, ethnicity, age groups, etc. Defining relevant